cetdac-org/cetdac-help-center/docs/en/getstarted/README.md

 ### Chrome extension

-BitApp Chrome extension is now online，If your web page needs to use the API provided by BitApp, you need to install [Chrome extension](http://developer.bitapp.net) first.
+BitApp Chrome extension is now online, if your web page needs to use the API provided by BitApp, you need to install [Chrome extension](http://developer.bitapp.net) first.
 After successful installation, a small icon will appear in the upper right corner of the Chrome browser.

 ![Install successfully](./install-success.png)